No products in the cart.

 Red Windsor is not to be confused with Early Windsor which is a name used for Alkemene and Cevaal in the UK market.
 Red Windsor is distinctively darker red than either of the Early Windsor varieties.

 Stocks Farm appeared in The Times and The Telegraph at the start of the apple harvest September 2016.
-Red Windsor is definitely one to look out for this year.
+In 2017, Red Windsor appeared in the autumn edition of WR Magazine.
+Click here to read the full article.

-There has been significant change on the farm in 2014 with the planting of our first Red Windsor Apple Orchards.
-The planting of the 2 orchards with 15,000 thousands trees took place over 2 days.
+There has been significant change on the farm since 2014 with the planting of our first Red Windsor Apple Orchards.
+The planting of the 2 orchards with 15,000 thousand trees took place over 2 days.

 Farm Visits: We welcome visitors to the farm by prior arrangement.
 April is spectacular for a Blossom Walk and we often do school visits in the Spring to explain pollination and fruit formation.
 The harvest is also a wonderful time to visit (during September & October) to see the fruit being picked both by hand and mechanically.
 Please ring for more details.
 The beautiful photos below were taken by Chris Sandys, a local photographer.
 The 2012/13 winter was notable because the UK experienced a larger influx than usual of Waxwings due to the failure of the berry crop in Scandinavia.
 The birds enjoyed feasting on the Gala apples left in our orchards.
 Apples are left unpicked if they do not meet the retailer specification for colour or size.